-- approve any grant or a single commitment in excess of £5,000; and - in respect of the annual salary for any employee have regard to recommendations about annual salaries of employees made by the relevant committee (if applicable) in accordance with its terms of reference. - 1.15.
-In these financial regulations, references to the Accounts and Audit Regulations or 'the regulations' shall mean the regulations issued under the provisions of section 27 of the Audit Commission Act 1998, or any superseding legislation, and then in force unless otherwise specified.
+- determine and keep under regular review the bank mandate for all Council bank accounts; - approve any grant or a single commitment in excess of £5,000; and - in respect of the annual salary for any employee have regard to recommendations about annual salaries of employees made by the relevant committee (if applicable) in accordance with its terms of reference. - 1.15.
+In these Financial Regulations, references to the Accounts and Audit Regulations or 'the regulations' shall mean the regulations issued under the provisions of section 27 of the Audit Commission Act 1998, or any superseding legislation, and then in force unless otherwise specified.

-In these financial regulations, the term 'proper practice' or 'proper practices' shall refer to guidance issued in Governance and Accountability for Local Councils - a Practitioners' Guide (England)issued by the Joint Practitioners Advisory Group (JPAG), available from the websites of NALC and the Society for Local Council Clerks (SLCC).
+In these Financial Regulations, the term 'Proper practice' or 'Proper practices' shall refer to guidance issued in Governance and Accountability for Local Councils - a Practitioners' Guide (England)issued by the Joint Practitioners Advisory Group (JPAG), available from the websites of NALC and the Society for Local Council Clerks (SLCC).